microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - [Less](#less) - The field value must be less.
 - [LessOrEqual](#lessorequal) - The field value must be less or equal to.
 - [Match](#match) - The field value matches a regular expression pattern.
+- [NotContains](#notcontains) - The value must not contain any of the specified strings.
+- [NotEndsWith](#notendswith) - The value must not end with any of the specified strings.
 - [NotHasField](#nothasfield) - The object must not have any of the specified fields.
 - [NotIn](#notin) - The field value must not be included in the set.
 - [NotMatch](#notmatch) - The field value does not match a regular expression pattern.
 - [NotNull](#notnull) - The field value must not be null.
+- [NotStartsWith](#notstartswith) - The value must not start with any of the specified strings.
 - [NotWithinPath](#notwithinpath) - The field must not be within the specified path.
 - [Null](#null) - The field value must not exist or be null.
 - [NullOrEmpty](#nullorempty) - The object must not have the specified field or it must be empty.